 CREATE DATABASE 'demo';

 Note: Hibernate will create users tables automatically.
-In previous Hibernate Registration Form Example with JSP, Servlet, MySQL article, we have registered users so we will use the same users table to authenticate a User in this example.
+In the previous Hibernate Registration Form Example with JSP, Servlet, and MySQL article, we have registered users so we will use the same users table to authenticate a User in this example.

 5. Create a JPA Entity - User.java